RedHatGov/redhatgov.github.io/content/workshops/trusted_software_supply_chain/lab09.md

 ---
 # Add Build Image Stage

-Add Build Image Stage into your pipeline text file
+Add the Build Image Stage into your pipeline text file

+The "sh" are shell commands in your pipeline that are executed on the Jenkins Slave.
+Maven built the openshift-tasks.war in it the target directory and it will be copied into the created oc-builds directory.

+The startBuild stage is kicked off from Openshift and pointing to the local directory "oc-build" on the Jenkins slave.

 ```
               stage('Build Image') {